mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 * Fees paid no rebates case:

-  A payer includes instruction `PayApplicationFees(200)` in the transaction.
+  A payer includes instruction `PayApplicationFees(100)` in the transaction.
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+  There is an account `accA` which is write-locked by the transaction and it has an application fee of `100` lamports.
 Consider that the program does not have any rebate mechanism.
-Then in any case (execution fails or succeeds) `accA` will receive `100` lamports, `accB` will receive `100` lamports.
-The payer will end up paying `other fees` + `200` lamports.
+Then in any case (execution fails or succeeds) `accA` will receive `100` lamports.
+The payer will end up paying `other fees` + `100` lamports.

 * Fees paid full rebates case:

-  A payer includes instruction `PayApplicationFees(200)` in the transaction.
+  A payer includes instruction `PayApplicationFees(100)` in the transaction.
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate all the fees on both accounts.
-Then payer should have a minimum balance of `other fees` + `200` lamports to execute the transaction.
-After successful execution of the transaction, the `200` lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
+  There is an accounts `accA` which is write-locked by the transaction and it has an application fee of `100` lamports.
+Consider during execution the program will rebate the application fee on the account.
+Then payer should have a minimum balance of `other fees` + `100` lamports to execute the transaction.
+  After successful execution of the transaction, the `100` lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
 So the payer will finally end up paying `other fees` only.

 * Fees paid multiple partial rebates case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
 The transaction has three instructions (`Ix1`, `Ix2`, `Ix3`).
-There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fee of `100` lamports.
 Lets consider `Ix1` rebates 25 lamports on both accounts, `Ix2` rebates 75 lamports on `accA` and `Ix3` rebates 10 lamports on `accB`.
-In case of multiple rebates only the maximum of all the rebates is applied.
+In the case of multiple rebates only the maximum of all the rebates is applied.
 Consider the transaction is executed successfully.
 The maximum of all the rebates for `accA` is 75 lamports and `accB` is 25 lamports.
-So total of 100 lamports are rebated back to the payer, `accA` gets 25 lamports and `accB` get 75 lamports.
-The payer will end up paying `other fees` + 100 lamports.
+So a total of 100 lamports are rebated back to the payer, `accA` gets 25 lamports and `accB` gets 75 lamports.
+The payer will end up paying `other fees` + `100` lamports.

-* Fees paid and were over rebated case:

-  A payer includes instruction `PayApplicationFees(200)` in the transaction.
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate `1000` lamports on both accounts.
-Then payer should have minimum balance of `other fees` + `200` lamports to execute the transaction.
-After successful execution of the transaction, the `min`(application fees (100), 1000) = 100` lamports totalling to 200 lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
-So the payer will finally end up paying `other fees` only and total rebates are all application fees.

 * Fees paid full rebates but the execution failed case:

-  A payer includes instruction `PayApplicationFees(200)` in the transaction.
+  A payer includes instruction `PayApplicationFees(100)` in the transaction.
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate all the fees on both accounts but later the execution failed.
-Then payer should have a minimum balance of `other fees`
-  + `200` lamports to execute the transaction.
+  There is an account `accA` which is write-locked by the transaction and it has an application fee of `100` lamports.
+Consider during execution the program will rebate all the application fees on the account but later the execution failed.
+Then payer should have a minimum balance of `other fees` + `100` lamports to execute the transaction.
 The program rebated application fees but as executing the transaction failed, no rebate will be issued.
-The application fees will be transferred to respective accounts, and the payer will finally end up paying `other fees` + 200 lamports as application fees.
+The application fees will be transferred to respective accounts, and the payer will finally end up paying `other fees` + `100` lamports as application fees.

 * Fees are over paid case:

   A payer includes instruction `PayApplicationFees(1000)` in the transaction.
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+  There is an account `accA` that is write-locked by the transaction and it has an application fee of `100` lamports.
 The minimum balance required by payer will be `other fees` + `1000` lamports as application fees.
-So payer pays 100 lamports per account as application fees and 800 lamports is an overpayment.
-The 800 lamports will be transferred back to the user even if transaction succeds or fails.
-The 100 lamports will be transferred to each account in all the cases except if the transaction is successful and the program issued a rebate.
+So the payer pays 100 lamports for the account as application fees and 900 lamports is an overpayment.
+The 900 lamports will be transferred back to the user even if the transaction succeeds or fails.
+The 100 lamports will be transferred to each account in all cases except if the transaction is successful and the program issued a rebate.

 * Fees underpaid case:

   A payer includes instruction `PayApplicationFees(150)` in the transaction.
-  There are accounts (`accA`, `accB`, `accC`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
-Each account is mentioned in the transaction in the same order `accA`, `accB` and then `accC`.
+  There is an accounts `accA` that is write-locked by the transaction and it has an application fees of `300` lamports.
 The minimum balance required by payer will be `other fees` + `150` lamports as application fees to load accounts and schedule transactions for execution.
 Here payer has insufficiently paid the application fees paying 150 lamports instead of 300 lamports.
-So before program execution, we detect that the application fees is not sufficiently paid and execution fails with error `ApplicationFeesNotPaid` and the partially paid amount is transferred back to the payer.
-So payer pays only `base fees` in the end but the transaction is unsuccessful.
+So before program execution, we detect that the application fees are not sufficiently paid and execution fails with the error `ApplicationFeesNotPaid` and the partially paid amount is transferred back to the payer.
+So the payer pays only `base fees` in the end but the transaction is unsuccessful.

 ### Changes in the core Solana code